The Humanities and Love – An Integrated Study of Western Cultures in the Modern Era

 - They post to their group, group members respond.

 Evaluation.
-Students respond to survey designed to evaluate various aspects of the course, including: digital portal, thematic organization, online lectures, class time, rubrics, etc.
+Students respond to a survey designed to evaluate various aspects of the course, including: digital portal, thematic organization, online lectures, class time, rubrics, etc.

 Convenor of Practices of Ecosexuality: A Symposium